 Give each student an attendance and verse chart.
-Each student may write his name on his chart.
+Have the students write their names on their charts.
 Give each student sticker 1 to put in place for attendance.
 Next week, give your students an opportunity to earn a small nature sticker by quoting this week's memory verse.

-If you saved the attendance charts from last quarter, give your students the opportunity to complete the chart and earn a small mitten or hat sticker by quoting last week's memory verse, Psalm 119:105.
+If you saved the attendance charts from last quarter, give your students the opportunity to complete the chart and earn a small mitten or hat sticker by quoting last week's memory verse.
+Psalm 119:105.